Listeners Choose the Top Energy Storylines of 2020

-Goodbye 2020.
+Goodbye, 2020.
 We’re not sad to see you go.

 Even though this year brought a lot of outright bad stuff, it also brought a lot of positive, nuanced storylines in energy.